tlwl19/EGL314/README.md

 - 75% Luck
 - 99% Luck

-If the polarizer displays 75% luck or 99% luck, the game will prompt you to play a game of rock, paper, scissors.
+If the polarizer displays 75% or 99% luck, the game will prompt you to play a game of rock, paper, scissors.

 ![](Demo%20Pics/LuckGame.png)